Initiatives, Advocacy & Information

 Extended producer responsibility of materials is the only proven and feasible way to scale packaging collection, recycling and reuse1.
 Our industry is proud to be ahead of the pack by being stewards of container deposit schemes (CDS), the preeminent and most successful product stewardship program in Australia.
 Funded 100% by beverage manufacturers and suppliers, these programs ensure funding for product collection, sortation and recycling.
 By 2023 all Australian States and Territories will have an operational CDS.

 South Australia was one of the first places to have a CDS, beginning in 1977.
-Other states had direct take-back programs with manufacturers in the 1960s and 1970s, but South Australia really set the stage for a best practice producer responsibility scheme both at home and abroad.
+Other states had direct take-back programs with manufacturers in the 1960s and 1970s, but South Australia really set the stage for a best practice producer responsibility scheme both at home and overseas.
 Now, Europe and the Asia-Pacific look to Australia to learn about how to operate schemes that work the best for consumers and industry.

 You can learn more about the individual Container Deposit Schemes here.